sayegh9/stock-scanner/us-webapp/README.md

 | `streaming` | Toggle SSE behaviour and response pacing |
 | `markets` | Enable/disable supported markets – only `us_stock` ships enabled |
 | `web_auth` | Optional password wall for the web UI |

+> Tip: you can also open the **Module configuration** drawer in the web UI (left column) to change the same settings without leaving the browser.
+Saving from the UI overwrites `config.json` with your new preferences.

 ## Data Providers